-Prior to writing a research paper you will need to read and review research materials that were published on the topic.
-In your paper you need to mention, or cite, the research you have consulted and give credit to its owners.
+Prior to writing a research paper, you will need to read and review research materials that were published on the topic.
+In your paper, you need to mention or cite, the research you have consulted and give credit to its owners.
 Not doing so, or presenting someone else's idea as your own is considered plagiarism.
 (For additional information on plagiarism, see the video clips below).

-At the end of the paper you will need to provide a bibliographical list of the resources you have consulted in your research.
-The list needs to be arranged alphabetically, and should specify where the resources you consulted were initially published or from what source they were retrieved.
+At the end of the paper, you will need to provide a bibliographical list of the resources you have consulted in your research.
+The list needs to be arranged alphabetically and should specify where the resources you consulted were initially published or from what source they were retrieved.

-The short video, prepared by the Pollak Library of the California State University, Fullerton, will help you understand why one needs to cite the sources they used when writing a paper, but it also provides the guidelines to the information that needs to be included in the citations.
+The short video, prepared by the Pollack Library of the California State University, Fullerton, will help you understand why one needs to cite the sources they used when writing a paper, but it also provides the guidelines to the information that needs to be included in the citations.

 FSU's Whittemore Library requires that users who are off-campus authenticate through Blackboard.
 Blackboard accounts are set up through Blackboard, not the library, so while we will help as much as possible to get you onto our databases from off-campus, sometimes we may have to refer you back to Blackboard or Information Technology to get your account set-up properly.
 Below we have included links for how to format the username/password to get onto the library databases as well as IT Services information.